 - Download the Photographer’s Ephemeris and Rain Parrot too.
 The first app helps you plan for the best time of day to shoot, and the second app warns you when rain is about to hit.

 - AirBnB has been great for when I travel for my photography work.
 Obviously it depends on where you stay, but in general, the standard seems to be very well maintained if you read the reviews and communicate with your host before booking.
 Use this AirBnb link to get a discount when booking.

 - Uber works in most developed cities.
 Definitely not something you want to rely on to get you from A to B on a schedule, but a great way to save some money if time isn’t an issue.

 - Whilst in your home town your phone and Google Maps might be good enough, it’s much riskier to be relying on this for navigation when abroad.
 Aside from dodgy phone coverage in certain countries, you may run into excess data charges whilst roaming.
 I always pack a separate car GPS unit, and I highly recommend the Garmin Nuvi 2539 LMT, which scores top marks.
 A cheaper alternative is the Garmin Nuvi 58LMT which is also excellent.
-Be sure to download the map of the country you’re visiting ahead of time – these can be found here on eBay for a fraction of the RRP.
+Be sure to download the map of the country you’re visiting ahead of time.

 - Unless you’ve got cheap international roaming on your mobile phone, it’s wise to buy a travel SIM card, assuming you’ve also got an unlocked phone.
 The OneSimCardPlus is a popular option which has prepaid credit and works in over 200 countries.
 It’s much more professional if you’re able to give your clients a local mobile number for them to contact you at any time, without any exorbitant connection fees.